joshbegley/nyt-latest/previous.md

 `While the government says it is preventing an insurrection, activists and international observers have raised fears about arbitrary arrests and electoral fraud.`\
 https://www.nytimes.com/2026/08/21/world/africa/zambia-election-crackdown.html

-**Desperation Mounts in Indiana After 10 Days Without Power**\
+**Desperation Mounts as Thousands in Indiana Endure 10 Days Without Power**\
-`Floods from powerful thunderstorms devastated Gary, a city where a third of residents live below the poverty line.
-Full power restoration isn’t expected until next week.`\
+`Floods from powerful thunderstorms devastated Gary, where a third of residents live below the poverty line and full restoration isn’t expected until next week.`\
 https://www.nytimes.com/2026/08/21/us/gary-indiana-power-outage.html

 **Swiss Tourist Sentenced to Prison After Violating ‘Day of Silence’ in Bali**\